Peleil/CSC-475-SOLO-PROJECT/README.md

 ## Notes

 - In this codebase, the autocorr implementation follows the OSS/ACF/pulse pipeline but does **not** include the SVM octave-correction stage.
-- `1DSS` is integrated through `jump-reward-inference`; runtime is efficient, but accuracy is sensitive to preprocessing and backend alignment.
+- `1DSS` is integrated through `jump-reward-inference`; runtime is efficient, but accuracy is inappropriate.
-- Some generated files under `results/` and `figures/` may be large or machine-specific and can be regenerated using the scripts above.

 ## References